emillynge/nodecentricRNN/README.md

 Additionally there is a mutable input mixin that makes it possible to add or remove input nodes after object creation.
 This mixin is used for example in AdditionNode and ConcatenateNode

+Any node just has implement the abstract methods `compute_cost_gradient_wrt_input_node` and  `compute_output` These are essential to doing the forward and backward propagation.

+To check your implementation any topnode has the method `check_grad(self, h=0.001, tol=.1)` which will throw an error if any grandchild reports a gradient that differs too much from the central approximated gradient. *NB: This check will _only_ be done for ancestors to parameter nodes.*.

 # Recipes